-Choquequirao to Machu Picchu 7 Day/ 6 Night
+Choquequirao to Machu Picchu 7 Day / 6 Night tour

 Choquequirao is a lost city where the Incas took refuge in 1536, it is located in the Valley of Vilcabamba amongst rain forest to 3300m (metres above sea level).
 The archaeological site (“Cradle of Gold” to the Incas) is considered as important as Machu Picchu and it is still being uncovered.
 We leave Cusco and travel on an asphalted road before turning off along a dirt road to reach the town Cachora and then into the canyon to Capuliyoc.
 The route is surrounded by breathtaking scenery and we can appreciate the flora and fauna which changes along the way with the change in altitude.
 The trail is quite steep and challenging but taking a tour with a guide, cook and mules makes it so much more enjoyable.
 After four nights camping and enduring challenging hikes on this less travelled path, you will enjoy 2 nights in comfortable accommodation and gentler rambles at lower altitude before a guided tour of the infamous Machu Picchu.
 Return by train to Ollantaytambo and then transfer to your accommodation.